MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 ## Putting it all together

 Right, does this all work?
-Let's make a Python file `run.py` with which to test it out.
+Let's edit the Python file `run.py`, which we will use for testing.
 We'll just make a toy dataframe and apply `noop` to each column!
 ```python
 import polars as pl
 import minimal_plugin as mp